How To Check Your Cutter Blades

-I first published this back in 2015, but it’s a message that bears repeating.
-So many of you using CAD-CUT heat transfer materials for custom garment decoration need to understand the importance of using the right blade and more importantly, a sharp blade!
+If you use a vinyl cutter and CAD-CUT heat transfer vinyl, a sharp blade is the first step in getting great results.
+If you use CAD-CUT heat transfer materials for custom garment decoration, you need to understand the importance of using the right blade and more importantly, a sharp blade!

-Which is why I want you to seriously consider the role of your cutter blade in this equation!
+First of all, you must seriously consider the role of your cutter blade.

 We have found that the fault is usually not with your cutter OR the materials—it’s usually the blade that is to blame for poor cutting production results.

-There is indeed a very high cost to not using the proper blade or to using a damaged or dull blade.
+It’s true.
+There is a very high cost to not using the proper blade or to using a damaged or dull blade.

 It’s better to have several knife blades set up and ready to exchange.
 The weeding time needed on a badly cut job will cost you much more than the expense of a new blade.